limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 [22][ssh] host: 192.168.198.128 login: mary password: bakeoff
 ```

-Too bad `mary` did not have a shell.
+Too bad `mary` doesn't have a shell.
 Let's see what we can discover from FTP instead.

 ### FTP Access

 ![ftp.png](/assets/images/posts/cyberry-walkthrough/cyberry-9.png)

-Noticed that `.bash_history` is a directory?
+Notice that `.bash_history` is a directory?
 This is unusual and worth taking a closer look.

 ![.bash_history.png](/assets/images/posts/cyberry-walkthrough/cyberry-10.png)